bxia/Etsy-Rainbow/readme.txt

 Project: Etsy Rainbow

-This tool allows users to browse for Etsy products based on a color map.
+This tool allows users to browse Etsy products based on a color map.
 Each product shown on the color map is the hottest Etsy product in that color.
-(Actually, the hottest Etsy product out of the first 30 results returned from Etsy as of now, because the Etsy API is super duper slow.)
+(Actually, it's the hottest Etsy product out of the first 30 results returned from Etsy, because as you will learn from our incessant "please wait" messages, the Etsy servers are SUPER DUPER slow, even though we are using 6 API keys and a cache system.)

 Users can also narrow down the search a bit using filters like type, price and categories.
 Ultimately, it's a tool for creating a visually- engaging casual browsing experience, and is not meant to be used for